 - The external service provider will be used to assist in the management of the workers injury based on necessity and reasonableness. - The IMC or WRP will notify Guild of the need to consider an external service provider and the reasons why.
 This will be discussed with the employer; worker and workers doctor, and together with Guild agree the type and length of such service.
-The final decision rests with Guild. - Suild may itself decide to use such a provider and will notify that to the IMC and will discuss that with the worker, their doctor and the employer.
+The final decision rests with Guild. - Guild may itself decide to use such a provider and will notify that to the IMC and will discuss that with the worker, their doctor and the employer. - External service providers are responsible to Guild for a professional, timely and effective provision of service.
+Guild will use that standard to measure their performance.
+It will discuss performance with the provider where it considers it necessary.